cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture16.md

 ### Postulate 2
-**In processes for which there is no net effect on the environment, all systems (simple and composite) with given internal restraints will change in such a way as to approach one and only one stable equilibrium state for each simple subsystem.
+**All systems, both simple and composite, will change such to approach one and only one stable equilibrium state within each subsystem, provided there is no net effect on the environment.
 In the limiting condition, the entire system is said to be at equilibrium.**

 ```{glossary}